“WHAT IS JROTC?”

 JROTC at Lely High School fields competitive teams in the following events: Physical Fitness, Academic Achievement, Brigade Academic Challenge, Squad Drill, Platoon Drill, Company Drill, Exhibition Drill and Color Guard.
 JROTC Cadets are active in other school activities as well, including all of the school’s competitive Sports Teams, and many clubs on campus, including School Leadership and National Honor Society.

 “WHAT ARE THE TEACHERS LIKE IN JROTC?”

 Contrary to what you may see in the movies or on TV, the teachers in JROTC are not Drill Sergeants!
-There are two teachers (called “Instructors” in JROTC) at Lely High School: CW4 (Ret) Harp and Master Sergeant Santiago.
-Both instructors are retired from the Regular Army with over 50 years total service.
-CW4 (Ret) Harp retired from the Army in 2009 and has been at Lely High School ever since; he has a B.A. degree from Columbia College.
-His experience of being the Director / Course Manager of the US.
-Army Field Artillery Warrant Officer School makes him a passionate advocate for keeping students in school and motivating them to go on to college.
-Master Sergeant Santiago retired from the Army in 1993.
+There is one teacher (called an “Instructor” in JROTC) at Lely High School--Master Sergeant Santiago.
+MASTER SERGEANT SANTIAGO retired from the Army in 1993.
 He holds a BS.
 Degree from Hodges University.
-Although both of the instructors are retired military men, they are very friendly and approachable, but they will insist on students meeting the standards!
+Although the instructor IS A retired military mAn, HE IS very friendly and approachable, but HE will insist on students meeting the standards!

 “HOW DO I TAKE JROTC?”